-In fulfilling its mission in instruction, research and scholarship, and public service, the University of North Carolina System recognizes the challenges of the rapidly changing, knowledge-based global economy and environment of the 21st century.
-With America's destiny increasingly being shaped by common global concerns and the interdependence of nations and peoples throughout the world, the University affirms its responsibility:
+In fulfilling its mission in instruction, research and scholarship, and public service, the UNC System recognizes the challenges of the rapidly changing, knowledge-based global economy and environment of the 21st century.
+With the United States’ destiny increasingly being shaped by common global concerns and the interdependence of nations and peoples throughout the world, the University affirms its responsibility:

 - To provide its students with the knowledge, skills, and experiences to become informed and productive citizens of the state, the nation, and the world, through interactive courses in language, culture and economics, through increased student exchange, through enhanced virtual experiences and study abroad.

 The UNC Board of Governors first adopted internationalization as a strategy in 2002.
-Its goal is to promote an international perspective throughout the University to prepare citizens to become leaders in a multi-ethnic and global society.
+The Board’s goal has been to promote an international perspective throughout the University to prepare citizens to become leaders in a multiethnic and global society.

-In December 2007, a major finding of the University of North Carolina Tomorrow Commission report confirmed that Global Readiness is vital to the future of the University and the state and recommended that the UNC System increase partnership, programs and preparedness of graduates to compete in the global economy.
+In December 2007, a University of North Carolina Tomorrow Commission report confirmed that global readiness is vital to the future of the University and the state.
+The report recommended that the UNC System increase partnership programs and work to prepare graduates to compete in the global economy.